mgietzmann/Coppermind/coppermind/Algorithm.md

 Answering questions requires research.
 So to answer questions we must do research!

 Questions link back to notes for answers and then provide summaries.
 So all of this becomes real straightforward.

+Seems like I should turn the categories of tags into questions to ask.